openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 - podman [[1](https://issues.redhat.com/browse/OCPBUGS-9969)]
 - skopeo [[1](https://issues.redhat.com/browse/OCPBUGS-3621)]

 Additionally, the stub secret [referenced](https://github.com/openshift/installer/blob/1ca0848f0f8b2ca9758493afa26bf43ebcd70410/pkg/asset/machines/gcp/machines.go#L197) in the `MachineSet` is also not managed.
 This stub is used by the ignition binary in firstboot to auth and consume content from the `machine-config-server`(MCS).
 The content served includes the actual ignition configuration and the target OCI format RHCOS image.
 The ignition binary now does first boot provisioning based on this, then hands off to the `machine-config-daemon`(MCD) first boot service to do the reboot into the target OCI format RHCOS image.
-As 4.6 and up clusters only understood spec 3 ignition, and as the unmanaged ignition stub is only spec 2, this was now an incompatibility.
-This would prevent new nodes from joining a cluster that had been upgraded past 4.5, but was originally a 4.5 or lower at install time.
+In certain long lived clusters, the MCS TLS cert contained within the above ignition configuration may be out of date.

-To peel another layer from the Ignition onion (sorry), there are some scenarios in which the MCS TLS cert contained within the above ignition stub may be out of date or incompatible.
-In such cases, just up-translating the ignition stub will not be enough.
 Example issue [here](https://issues.redhat.com/browse/OCPBUGS-1817).
-Solving this is not a direct goal of this enhancement(this work is targeted and scoped by [MCO-642](https://issues.redhat.com/browse/MCO-642)), but it is important to keep track of as this is a new failure mode that will be exposed by solving the above two issues.
+While this has been partly solved [MCO-642](https://issues.redhat.com/browse/MCO-642) (which allows the user to manually rotate the cert) it would be very beneficial for the MCO to actively manage this TLS cert and take this concern away from the user.

 ### User Stories

 * As an Openshift engineer, having nodes boot up on an unsupported OCP version is a security liability.
 By having nodes directly boot on the release payload image, it helps me avoid tracking incompatibilities across OCP release versions and shore up technical debt(see issues linked above).

 * As a cluster administrator, having to keep track of a "boot" vs "live" image for a given cluster is not intuitive or user friendly.
 In the worst case scenario, I will have to reset a cluster(or do a lot of manual steps with rh-support in recovering the node) simply to be able to scale up nodes after an upgrade.
-If I'm managing an IPI cluster, once opted in, this feature will be a "switch on and forget" mechanism for me.
-If I'm managing a UPI cluster, this would provide me with documentation that I could follow after an upgrade to ensure my cluster has the latest bootimages.
+If I'm managing a `MachineSet` managed cluster, once opted in, this feature will be a "switch on and forget" mechanism for me.
+If I'm managing a non `Machineset` managed cluster, this would provide me with documentation that I could follow after an upgrade to ensure my cluster has the latest bootimages.

 ### Goals